Core

 The positional argument N controls the size of the posterior sample.

-When sampling based on a RatioEstimator, the sampling algorithm is based on a fine-gridding of the parameter space, specified through the keyword argument θ_grid (or theta_grid).
+When using a RatioEstimator, the prior distribution $p(\boldsymbol{\theta})$ is controlled through the keyword argument logprior (by default, a uniform prior is used).
+The sampling algorithm is based on a fine-gridding of the parameter space, specified through the keyword argument θ_grid.
 The approximate posterior density is evaluated over this grid, which is then used to draw samples.
-This is very effective when making inference with a small number of parameters.
-For models with a large number of parameters, other sampling algorithms may be needed (please feel free to contact the package maintainer for discussion).
-The prior distribution $p(\boldsymbol{\theta})$ is controlled through the keyword argument prior (by default, a uniform prior is used).
+This is effective when making inference with a small number of parameters.
+For models with a large number of parameters, other sampling algorithms (e.g., MCMC) may be needed (please contact the package maintainer).

 source